substrait-io/bft/supplemental/arithmetic/sin.md

 ### Numerical Precision

-The precision of the cosine function depends on the architecture in various dialects.
+The precision of the sin function depends on the architecture in various dialects.

 ### Output Range

-Being a sinusoidal trigonometric function, the output of the cos function is restricted to [-1,1].
+Being a sinusoidal trigonometric function, the output of the sin function is restricted to [-1,1].

 ## Properties